rreinecke/global-gradient-based-groundwater-model/README.md

-# The global gradient-based groundwater model G³M
+# The global gradient-based groundwater model framework G³M
-The global gradient-based groundwater model G³M
+The global gradient-based groundwater model framework G³M-f is an extesible model framework that is the basis for the G³M coupled to the global hydrologic model WaterGAP (http://watergap.de/).

-One Paragraph of project description goes here
+While it is intended to be used as a in memory coupled model it is also capable of running a standard standalone groundwater model.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.

 ```
-Give examples
+libboost >= 1.56
+OpenMP
+libGMP
+Gtest
 ```

 ### Installing

-A step by step series of examples that tell you have to get a development env running

-Say what the step will be

 ```
 Give the example